OwolabiMO/Marven-Toys/README.md

 c) Many products like mini basketball hoop and  playdoh playset amoung other products had low stocks which affected their sales records.

 d) The total amount of stocks in inventory was $410.240 accross all locations.

+Other insights can be seen from the dashboard uploaded to this repository.